isaacperez/tinygpt/README.md

 # TinyGPT
 Like [NanoGPT](https://github.com/karpathy/nanoGPT) but tiny.
 It is also conceptually inspired by [Tinygrad](https://github.com/tinygrad/tinygrad).

+The main objective of this project is to be as didactic as possible, avoiding optimizations that make the code difficult to understand.

+I hope we can understand how to train and run a model like GPT-3 using as few libraries as possible and programming everything from scratch, including the library to train and run the model.

 ## Installation
 The current recommended way to install TinyGPT is from source.